-This content is adapted from the PursueGOD Men YouTube channel.
+This topic is adapted from the PursueGOD Men YouTube channel.
 See also The Treasure Principle: Discovering the Secret of Joyful Giving by Randy Alcorn.

 The idea of “rewards” in heaven seems to go against the main thing Christians teach about pursuing God: we start by trusting Jesus, which means our salvation is based on nothing but our faith in Jesus’s sacrifice on our behalves.
 If we’re saved because of Jesus alone, not because of anything we do, how can there be rewards in heaven?
 Isn’t this contradictory?